kitao/processing.rb/README.md

 ```sh
 processing.rb [sketchfile]
 ```

+Only for the first time, JRuby will be downloaded and the examples will be copied to the `~/.processing.rb` directory.
+The proxy setting to download will be asked at that moment.
+Please input it or just press `Enter` without any input if not necessary, and wait for a while.

 While the sketch file is running, it will be reloaded automatically when the `.rb` files in the same directory are updated.